Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 10. Hakone and Lake Ashi (Ashinoko)

-This is now getting further away from Mt.
-Fuji to be considered a close-up view of Mt.
+Hakone is now getting further away from Mt.
+Fuji to be considered a “close-up view” of Mt.
 Fuji, and while Hakone is not the best place to see Mt.
-Fuji, due to the distance and reduced chance, it is still regarded as one of the best and very popular and easy to access option.
+Fuji, due to the distance and reduced chance, it is still regarded as one of the best and is a very popular choice.

 The classic Hakone Fuji view is from the shore of Lake Ashi (Ashinoko), with the lakeside orange torii of Hakone Shrine in the foreground.

 How to get there: From Tokyo, the fastest way is by Shinknasen (30 min, ¥3500).
 The Shinjuku to Hakone limited express takes 85 minutes (¥2280), or you can take a slower train with one transfer at Odaware in two hours (¥1190).
-Check train times on HyperDia.
+You can book your train tickets here on 12Go.
 You can also take a bus from Shinjuku to the Ashinoko area (2 hr, ¥2000).